Social structure of China: Political class and rural land reform

-Theoretically speaking, classes differences should be eliminated after the Land Reform.
-On the eighth Party Congress in 1956, Deng Xiaoping officially acknowledged that the existing definition of class status no longer fit the practical situations and thus re-defined the class system according to both economic status as well as political background:“The distinction hitherto made in admitting new members has been removed because former classifications of social status have lost or are losing their original meaning.
-Both before the Seventh Congress and for a considerable period afterward it was essential to have different admission procedures for applicants of different social status; this served a very good purpose then.
-In recent years, however, the situation has basically changed.
-The difference between workers and office employees is now only a matter of division of labor within the same class.
-Coolies and farm laborers have disappeared.
-Poor and middle peasants have all become members of agricultural producers’ co-operatives, and before long the distinction between them will become merely a matter of historical interest.
-With the introduction of the conscription system, revolutionary soldiers no longer constitute an independent social stratum.
-The vast majority of intellectuals have now come over politically to the side of the working class, and a rapid change is taking place in their family background.
-The conditions under which the urban poor and professional people existed as independent social strata have virtually been eliminated.
-Every year large numbers of peasants and students become workers, large numbers of workers, peasants and their sons and daughters join the ranks of intellectuals and office workers, large numbers of peasants, students, workers and office workers join the army and become revolutionary soldiers, while large numbers of revolutionary soldiers return to civilian life as peasants, students, workers or office workers.
-What is the point, then, of classifying these social strata into two different categories?
-Even if we were to try to devise a classification, how could we make it clear and unambiguous?”The party's emphasis on class line corresponded to Mao's criticism of the Khrushchev regime's “restoration of capitalism” in a famous news article published in 1964.
+The party's emphasis on class line corresponded to Mao's criticism of the Khrushchev regime's “restoration of capitalism” in a famous news article published in 1964.
 One crucial aspect of the Khrushchev regime's “restoration of capitalism” was that it forgot the class struggle.
 In contrast, during various Socialist Education Campaigns, class line and class struggle in China were radicalized.
 The evil “Four Elements” targeted “landlords,” “rich peasants,” “counterrevolutionaries,” and “bad elements.”
 Despite that, people in practice sometimes held that class status could be inherited from the fathers.
 During the 1960s, people from bad class background, such as landlords and rich peasants, found it hard to get married.
 During the Cultural Revolution, although the party publicly refuted the bloodline theory of class status (that the family from which a person was born in decided one's class status), people still closely associated class status with family origin.